-Under NRS 205.760, the crime of credit or debit card fraud in Nevada is defined as intentionally misusing card information in order to defraud another person or business.
+Under NRS 205.760, Nevada law defines the crime of credit or debit card fraud as intentionally misusing card information in order to defraud another person or business.
 Most credit and debit card offenses are prosecuted as category D felonies punishable by 1 to 4 years in prison and up to $5000.00 in fines.

 Common types of credit card fraud are:

 - Possessing another person’s credit or debit card without consent in Nevada

 - Using a credit or debit card that has been revoked or expired

 - Lying on a credit or debit card application

 Most credit card fraud cases are prosecuted as a category D felony in Nevada.
 The punishment carries:

 However, a defense attorney may able to convince the D.A. to sign off on a Nevada plea bargain where the charge reduces to a Nevada misdemeanor or possibly a dismissal.
 Three common defenses to fraud charges include: